-The discount rates were determined by using market interest rate data and the weighted-average discount rate from Citigroup Pension Liability Index Curve.
+The discount rates were determined by using market interest rate data and the weighted-average discount rate from the FTSE Pension Discount Curve (formerly known as the Citigroup Pension Liability Index Curve).
 The Company also takes into account in determining the discount rate the expected changes in market interest rates and anticipated changes in the duration of the plan liabilities.
-The Company's projected benefit obligation for pension plans experienced an actuarial loss of \$6.8 million in 2021.
-This is primarily due to the decrease in the discount rate used in measuring the benefit obligation.
-As of December 31,2019, PSE terminated the previous group retiree medical plan and created an HRA.
-As a result, medical inflation is no longer applicable in accounting for the related benefit obligation.
+The Company's projected benefit obligation for pension plans experienced an actuarial gain of \$215.0 million in 2022.
+This is primarily due to the increase in the discount rate used in measuring the benefit obligation.